-EEE 3604 Digital Signal Processing I Sessional Credit Hours: 1.5 Contact Hours: 3 per Week
+EEE 3604 Digital Signal Processing I Sessional

 This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 3603.
 In the second part, students will design simple systems using the principles learned in EEE 3603.